9 Critical Skills to Enhance Your Audit Career Path

 As the Association of Chartered Certified Accountants states, auditors must “have an understanding of how laws and regulations affect an audit, not only in terms of the work the auditor is required to do, but also to appreciate the responsibilities of both management and the auditor where laws and regulations are concerned.”

-Similarly, internal auditors work with a large amount of financial data, so they need to be equipped with the skills to analyze those numbers.
+Similarly, internal auditors work with a large amount of financial data, so they need to be equipped with the skills to analyze those numbers during the internal audit process.
 Being able to manage data is a surefire way to stand out in a competitive field and labor market, especially since LinkedIn reports that data science is one of the top 25 most in-demand skills of 2019.

 Prepare today to become the auditor of tomorrow

 Doing so makes you a more well-rounded internal auditing professional, and it also helps you realize that automation isn’t something to fear.
-In fact, by automating the manual tasks that take time away from more proactive, value-added, and fulfilling activities, you can become the strategic and insightful internal auditor that your organization needs.
+In fact, by automating the manual tasks that take time away from more proactive, value-added, and fulfilling activities, you can become the strategic and insightful internal auditor that your organization needs and start focusing on developing the soft audit skills that matter.